 The Lord Jesus displayed in us will attract others to follow Him too.

-Now that we have heard the truth, believed the truth, walked in the truth, and experienced the truth we become transformed in our thinking, behaving, and reacting...
+Now that we have heard believed, walked, and experienced the truth, we become transformed in our thinking, behaving, and reacting.

-Consciousness of His love is now a part of us producing new habits of living and inviting new experiences as well as new relationships.
+The consciousness of His love becomes a part of us, producing new habits of living and inviting new experiences as well as new relationships.
 Love and confidence are attractive qualities.
-Most of the world is looking for them in a lot of lost dead end ways or at least trying to pretend externally they have them and these genuine qualities can only be found in fellowship with Christ as our Lord, which introduces the plan of salvation that we have experienced, He wishes us to share with all.
+Most of the world is looking for them in many lost dead-end ways or at least trying to pretend externally they have them.
+These genuine qualities can only be found in fellowship with Christ as our Lord, which introduces the plan of salvation that we have experienced.
+He wishes us to share it with everyone.

 "The royal daughter is all glorious within the palace; Her clothing is woven with gold."

-Now we can see our beauty and so can everyone else because what was once dead and dormant in us is now been resurrected and being reflected to those around us.
-Our garments of shame have been replaced
+Now we can see our beauty, and so can everyone else.
+Because what was once dead and dormant in us is now resurrected and being reflected.
+Our garments of shame are replaced.

-The NIV says that her gown is interwoven with gold.
-Gold in the Bible is reflective of God's divine nature and character in us that is interwoven us through faith by trial.
-As we begin to spend time in the King's chambers beholding His beauty and basking in His love we will drop our fig leaves of shame and put on the robe that is woven with His nature and qualities as we choose with each trial and circumstance to trust Him.
+The NIV says that her gown is "interwoven" with gold.
+Gold in the Bible reflects God's divine nature and character in us that is interwoven with us through faith by trial.
+As we begin to spend time in the King's chambers beholding His beauty and basking in His love, we will drop our fig leaves of shame and put on the robe that is woven with His nature and qualities as we choose with each trial and circumstance to trust Him.

 This verse in our study also says that we are now all glorious within.
-This Hebrew word for glory Kavod means to be weighty in terms of having substance and value.
-His forgiveness, His redemption, His healing, and His love have filled us on the inside and given our lives great meaning, substance and value.
+This Hebrew word for glory "kavod" means to be weighty in terms of having substance and value.
+His forgiveness, redemption, healing, and love have filled us on the inside and given our lives significant meaning, substance, and value.

-As the crooked places get made straight and the rough places are made smooth hopefully those who have not known Him but have witnessed the good work He is doing in us will desire to see the King too and will be brought unto Him.
+As the crooked places get made straight, and the rough places are made smooth.
+Hopefully, those who have not known God but have witnessed the good work He is doing in us will desire to see the King too and will be brought unto Him.

-Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, ~ Matthew 28:19
+Go therefore and make disciples of all the nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit . . .

 We will not discover the reality of the heights and depths of God's love for us by consulting friends, husbands, or our experiences.
 God will not compete with our other lovers.
 We will only truly realize this truth by spending time with the King, believing what He says, and behaving in His truth.

-In conclusion it is my hope and prayer that women will step into a relationship with their savior God and be delivered from everything that has stood in the way of them fulfilling the powerful and influential purpose God has for them, whether that obstacle was and is personal sin or the effects of sin from another.
+In conclusion, I hope and pray that women will step into a relationship with their Savior God.
+And in that relationship, they will be delivered from everything that has stood in the way of them fulfilling the powerful and influential purpose God has for them, whether that obstacle was and is a personal sin or the effects of sin from another.

 He Loves Me